micronDLA/SDK/README.md

 `python3 loadbitfile.py <bitfile path>`

-You can find the MDLA bitfiles in the pico-computing folder:
+You can find the MDLA bitfiles in the pico-computing folder.
+The default pico-computing installation folder is:

-`/usr/src/picocomputing`
+`/usr/src/picocomputing-<version>/samples/InferenceEngine_5/firmware/`

+Use the appropriate .tgz file for the system you have.

 Loading the FPGA will take at max 5 min.
 Loading the FPGA only fails when there are no FPGA cards available.
 If you find issues in loading FPGA check out [Troubleshooting](#11-troubleshooting-and-qa).